nightroman/PowerShellTraps/Cmdlets/Test-Path/Wildcards-miss-hidden-items/README.md

 - With wildcards, it gets false if only hidden items match.

-Unlike `*-Item` cmdlets, `Test-Path` does not have the switch `Force` in order to control treatment of hidden items.
+Unlike `*-Item` cmdlets, `Test-Path` does not have the switch `Force` in order to control the treatment of hidden items.

 See the example script [Test-1.ps1](Test-1.ps1).